Why Queen Struggled With ‘Hot Space’ Amid a ‘Difficult Period’

 The band were actually back in record stores before the end of 1980 with the Flash Gordon soundtrack, but their next proper LP would take more time to develop.
-It wasn't until May of 1982 — nearly two years after releasing The Game — that they’d return with their 10th studio album.
+It wasn't until May 1982 — nearly two years after releasing The Game — that Queen returned with their 10th studio album.
 As guitarist Brian May admitted, the record's somewhat protracted gestation had a lot to do with the creative dynamic in the band at the time.

 “We moved out to Munich to isolate ourselves from normal life so we could focus on the music,” May later said of the period surrounding Hot Space.
 "We all ended up in a place that was rather unhealthy.
 A difficult period.
 We weren’t getting along together.
 We all had different agendas.
 It was a difficult time for me, personally – some dark moments."

 While it marked a departure, it wasn't entirely out of character.
-For one thing, Queen's sound had never been static, and the group's records were always eclectic enough to make room for all sorts of experiments — and with their most recent hit, the David Bowie collaboration "Under Pressure,” they hinted at the dancefloor-friendly sound they'd embrace more fully with Hot Space.
-Still, this particular evolution proved a step too far for a number of fans and critics; greeted with lukewarm reviews, it proved a commercial disappointment, peaking at No. 4 in the U.K. and failing to break the Top 20 in the United States.
+For one thing, Queen's sound had never been static, and the group's records were always eclectic enough to make room for all sorts of experiments.
+Their most recent hit, the David Bowie collaboration "Under Pressure," had also hinted at the dancefloor-friendly sound they'd embrace more fully with Hot Space.
+Still, this particular evolution proved a step too far for a number of fans and critics; greeted with lukewarm reviews, Hot Space proved a commercial disappointment, peaking at No. 4 in the U.K. and failing to break the Top 20 in the United States.
 While the set's first release, "Body Language," proved a medium hit on either side of the Atlantic, subsequent singles failed to match or build on its momentum.

 That fight ultimately proved short-lived.
 By the band members' own admission, their next release, 1984's The Works, was something of a calculated retreat — a conscious effort to deliver something the fans would actively enjoy.
-And while it worked, setting the stage for a U.K. sales renaissance that produced four straight No. 1 albums and presaged the unlikely worldwide comeback they'd enjoy in the early '90s, the Hot Space era would be looked back on as a muddled time for Queen.
+It worked, setting the stage for a U.K. sales renaissance that produced four straight No. 1 albums and presaged the unlikely worldwide comeback they'd enjoy in the early '90s, but the Hot Space era would still be looked back on as a muddled time for Queen.

 "Hot Space was a mistake, if only timing wise," May reflected in 2014.
-While declining to label the effort the band’s worst album, he added, “We got heavily into funk and it was quite similar to what Michael Jackson did on Thriller.
+He declined to label this Queen's worst album, but added: "We got heavily into funk and it was quite similar to what Michael Jackson did on Thriller.
 But the timing was wrong.
 Disco was a dirty word."